Frequently Asked Questions

 The current trend in the medical profession is to diagnose COPD as opposed to emphysema.
 As clinical habits have changed over time, it is possible that a diagnosis of COPD is in fact emphysema.
 The GOLD classification of COPD may give an indication since stages 3 or 4 of COPD are often emphysema.

-How do you prove the number of cigarettes smoked?
+30. How do you prove the number of cigarettes smoked?

 You will be able to prove the date of initiation of smoking and the number of cigarettes smoked by means of an affidavit stating that the information you have provided in the claim form is true.
 This way, you won’t have to provide documents such as receipts or photos.

 Proactio will have commissioners of oaths who can swear you in to sign the claim form.
-The claim period and claim form preparation have not yet begun.

-How do I calculate a smoking history?
+31. How do I calculate a smoking history?

 87,600 cigarettes in fact correspond to 12 pack-years.
 The pack-year is a unit of measure to calculate the smoking history of a smoker or ex-smoker, based on American packs of cigarettes which have 20 cigarettes per pack, whereas there are 25 cigarettes per pack in Canada.